This $8 Nail Product Will Give You Salon Level DIY Manicures

 Over the years, I’ve tried and failed to regularly paint my nails at home.
 I love the polished look of a freshly painted manicure, but I could never achieve the clean lines that professionals delivered at the nail salon.
-If I painted really slow, I could achieve decent results with a sheer pink nail polish—but darker hues like red and black were an absolute mess of uneven cuticles and smudges around my nail beds.
+If I painted really slow, I could achieve decent results with a sheer pink nail polish.
+But darker hues like red and black were an absolute mess of uneven cuticles and smudges around my nail beds.
 Shelling out for a professional manicure at the nail salon always seemed like a better use of my time (though my bank account might disagree).
-By the way, here’s what you can expect nail salons to look like now in a COVID-19 world.

 When the vast majority of beauty salons closed due to COVID, I had no choice: If I wanted nice nails, I’d have to learn to do them myself.
 From years of failed at-home nail experiments, I thought I already owned everything I needed for a manicure: orange wood sticks for pushing back cuticles, a crystal nail file for shaping the tips, a high-quality nail polish, and a glossy top coat for that all-important just-polished shine.
 But even with practice and patience, my nails still looked messy with dried polish stuck to the cuticles.